Voyen/dotfiles/README.md

 ## TODO

 - [x] Pre-fill git email (same as y/n prompt, no need for enter if selecting y)
+- [ ] Add new section for things to install manually - at the end of it all, just provide a bunch of links to the downloads in the script output
+  - [ ] Portecle

 <!-- Link labels: -->